conductor-sdk/conductor-examples/javaascript/README.md

 ### "Materials"

 To simulate some api calls we will use `http://dummyjson.com` dummy json provides us with fake apis.
 We will use the user api to simulate the pulling of our registered riders.
-And the posts api to simulate the notifying the rider that he has a ride nearby.
+And the posts api to simulate notifying the rider that he has a ride nearby.

 Since we are going to create this workflow as code.
 Instead of using the diagram. lets try to start with the Test and build our workflow app from the ground up.
-For the exercise I will be using Orkes Play. a free conductor playground `https://play.orkes.io/`.
+For the exercise I will be using Orkes Play.
+A free conductor playground `https://play.orkes.io/`.
 But the same applies for netflix conductor, only you wont need to specify the credentials.

 In my case I will create an application under the Application menu.
 Then edit.
 Then just toggle all permissions to on and copy both appKey and secret from the window.